Skip to main content

 • letters of administration if there was no will

-Get legal advice if they say you cannot access the property.
+Get legal advice if the landlord says you cannot access the property.

-Most landlords will agree to end the tenancy early if the tenant has died.
-When the tenancy ends there is no ongoing responsibility for rent.
+Most landlords agree to end the tenancy early if the tenant has died.

-Make sure you get the agreement in writing.
-Get a firm date from the landlord after which they no longer expect money for rent.
+Make sure you get any agreement in writing.
+Get the landlord to agree a last date for rent.

-The landlord might only deal with the tenant's next of kin or a person with probate so they should send the letter.
+The landlord might only deal with the tenant's next of kin or a person with probate.

-Use our template to ask the landlord to end the tenancy early:
+Use our template to ask a landlord to end the tenancy early:

 [Subject: Returning keys and ending my relative's tenancy]